AdobeDocs/learning-manager.en/help/migrated/kb/login-issue.md

 ---

-# Login issues in Captivate Prime {#login-issues-in-captivate-prime}
+# Login issues in Captivate Prime

 ## **Issue**

-Unable to log in to Adobe Captivate Prime.&nbsp;
+Unable to log in to Adobe Captivate Prime.

 ## **Error**